How to become more sustainable with a product configurator?

 3D product customization leads to a better client experience

-Generation Z (18-25-year-olds) is more inclined to return items, in particular by doing bracketing.
+Generation Z (18-25-year-olds) is more inclined to return items, particularly by bracketing.
 On average, they are 47% more likely to give back products, compared to only 15% of the older generation [5].
 In addition, Gen Z customers are more prone to shop from environmentally conscious companies.

-The possibility of online product customization is a priority di young people in their virtual experiences.
+The possibility of online product customization is a priority for young people in their digital experiences

 3D prototyping: an anti-waste solution